TheComputerM/svelte-materialify/packages/docs/src/routes/components/sliders.md

 ### Icons

-You can add icons to the slider with the `append` and `prepend` slots.
+You can add icons to the slider with the `append-outer` and `prepend-outer` slots.
 <Components.Example file="Slider/icons" />

 ### Thumb